UnObama/robpol86.com/docs/my_awesome_server.rst

     done
     sudo systemctl restart firewalld.service

 Then browse to http://filesrv.rob86.net:32400/web/index.html to do the initial setup.
+Enable settings such as:

+* Update my library automatically
+* Run a partial scan when changes are detected
+* Update my library periodically

 References
 ==========